flugg/laravel-responder/README.md

 #### Set Messages In Language Files

-Alternatively, you can set the error messages in a language file, allowing for returning messages in different languages for different consumers.
+You can set the error messages in a language file, which allows for returning messages in different languages.
 The configuration file has an `error_message_files` key defining a list of language files with error messages.
 By default, it is set to `['errors']`, meaning it will look for an `errors.php` file inside `resources/lang/en`.
 You can use these files to map error codes to corresponding error messages:

 ```php
 return [